nova-rey/Crapssim-control/docs/CSC_BIBLE.md

 **Checkpoint P1·C5 — Terminology polish & provenance metadata (Complete)**
 - Refined CLI/docs terminology so Guardrails references only appear when strict mode is enabled and default flows speak to Advisories.
 - Embedded `validation_engine` and the full run flag provenance map under `metadata`, capturing both effective values and whether they came from defaults, the spec, or CLI overrides.

+## Phase 2 — Single-Source Modules (Active)
+**Objective:** Collapse duplicate runtime and canonical modules into a single source of truth without altering behavior.

+**Checkpoint P2·C1 — File Moves + Shims (Active)**
+- Renamed `templates_rt`, `legalize_rt`, and `rules_rt` to their canonical module names.
+- Added backward-compatible shim files that emit `DeprecationWarning` when legacy imports are used.
+- Updated controller entry points, CLI/tests, and package exports to reference the canonical modules directly.
+- Synced docs and snapshot metadata to mark Phase 2 launch and enumerate upcoming checkpoints.

 ---